Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - If prompted to `register`, select `Yes`.

 :::note
-The prompts may not appear until launching the Uranium Fever launcher or launching the game, though the instructions remain the same.
+The prompts may not appear until launching the Uranium Fever launcher or launching the game, though the instructions remain the same. - PLEASE DM KAMCHATKA AND LET HIM KNOW WHEN THESE POPUP DURING YOUR INSTALLATION!
 :::

 ### <p align="center"> ![Configuring Game Settings](https://github.com/user-attachments/assets/a30e31cc-4ca9-436a-8e07-b7ac84798d7b) </p>